mmondics/wild-west-kubernetes/README.md

 ### Wrap Up

-In this demo, we have shown just how easily one can use a Dockerfile to modify an x86-only container image so it runs on the IBM Z architecture.
+In this demo, we have shown how easily one can use a Dockerfile to modify an x86-only container image so it runs on the IBM Z architecture.
 We then created a manifest list that acts as a multiarchitecture image which can be deployed to multiple heterogenous OpenShift clusters on different platforms by Red Hat Advanced Cluster Management.